pecheylauren02/mp2-supervillain-personality-quiz/README.md

 </details>

-### JavaScript Validator Testing
+#### JavaScript Validator Testing

 I ran my JavaScript code through [Jshint validator](https://jshint.com/) and no errors were found.
 The following metrics were returned:
 **ADJUST INFO BELOW**:
-- There are 11 functions in this file.
+- There are ADD NUMBER functions in this file.
-- Function with the largest signature takes 2 arguments, while the median is 0.
-- Largest function has 10 statements in it, while the median is 3.
-- The most complex function has a cyclomatic complexity value of 4 while the median is 2.

-### Accessibility
+#### Accessibility

 I tested accessibility of the website using Google Chrome Dev Tools Lighthouse, and the scores came out clean.
+I also ran the site through the [Wave Web Accessibility Evaulation Tool](https://wave.webaim.org/).

 <details><summary>Home Page</summary>